cloud-bulldozer/browbeat/README.md

 - [Contributing](#contributing)

 # Browbeat
 This started as a project to help determine the number of database connections a given OpenStack deployment uses via stress tests.
-It has since grown into a set of Ansible playbooks to help check deployments for known issues, install tools and change parameters of the overcloud.
+It has since grown into a set of Ansible playbooks to help check deployments for known issues, install tools, run performance stress workloads and change parameters of the overcloud.

 # Before running browbeat
 * Execute the ansible/gen_hostfile.sh script (builds the ssh config)
-* Install Tools (connmon, collectd, graphite, grafana)
 * Configure browbeat-config.yaml to match your tests

-# How to run Browbeat?
+# How to run Browbeat Stress Tests?
 On the Undercloud host, as the Stack user jump into the browbeat venv and you simply run:

     (browbeat-venv)[stack@ospd browbeat]$ ./browbeat.py --help
+However, the playbook required to install browbeat and its dependencies(Rally, Shaker, Perfkit) needs to be run before this.
+DEtailed install and run instructions are presented in a section below.

 # What is necessary?
 * TripleO
   * Why?
 We use passwordless ssh to reach each controller instance and compute instance.
-* OpenStack Rally
-  * Why?
-We are using Rally to stress the control plane of the env.
 * Ansible
   * Why?
 We started with using bash to make changes to the Overcloud, creating complex sed/awks that we get for free with Ansible (for the most part).
+Other monitoring and stress test tools are installed by the respective playbooks when run.

 If you prefer to not use Ansible, the older versions (no longer maintained) of the browbeat.sh can be found in a older commit.

 # Detailed Install, Check and Run